cl-doc-systems/geneva/README.md

-# coo
+# geneva

-This is an example project of [Coo](https://github.com/fisxoj/coo) Common Lisp documentation system.
+This is an example project of [Geneva](https://github.com/eugeneia/geneva) Common Lisp documentation system.

 This repository is part of the https://github.com/cl-doc-systems organization, created to compare different Common Lisp documentation systems